jackthekidd/ChessTwo/README.md

 # ChessTwo
 The long awaited sequel to the board game "Chess."
 A web-based chess platform inspired by Chess.com and Lichess, except my version hasn't implemented en passant because I don't like it.
-Supports local play, online multiplayer (WIP), and AI opponents powered by Stockfish and minimax algorithms.
+Supports local play, online multiplayer (work in progress), and AI opponents powered by Stockfish and minimax algorithms.

 ---